LogoOsome

 If you’re wondering where to get one, talk to our experienced agents for a consultation.
 Otherwise, skip that and keep reading to find out more.

-How to Apply for a Representative Office in Hong Kong
+How To Apply for a Representative Office in Hong Kong

 1. The registration should be submitted within 1 month after you set up your office in Hong.
 You would need to register with the Business Registration Office.